JaKooLit/HyprLanD/README.md

-This is just a mirror of my Hyprland-dots I used for youtube.
+This is just a mirror but with few minor tweaks for my system of my Hyprland-dots I used for youtube.
 Link below

 https://github.com/JaKooLit/Ja_HyprLanD-dots